Here's a tip from Mr Sherlock

 Professor Quantum came by and told him how he could easily get the tractor-trailor out

-from under the bridge. what did professor Quantum suggest?
+from under the bridge.
+What did

-Case 2 - the violin and the bow.
+- the violin and the

 Doctor Watson was sitting in the study at 221b Baker Street when Sherlock Holmes entered.